jordonajames2911-source/CrystalAtlas/README.md

 CrystalAtlas is a configurable Windows desktop application for collating crystallisation drop images into annotated plate layouts and recording crystal positions.

+* #Development Note: CrystalAtlas was conceived, designed, and directed by Jordon James.
+OpenAI's ChatGPT was used as a programming assistant to help generate code, troubleshoot issues, and improve documentation.
+The author reviewed, tested, and approved all functionality before release.*

 ## Features

 - 24-well, 48-well, 96-well and 384-well plate presets